 Under no circumstances will a contractor who has undergone no checks be allowed to work unsupervised or engage in regulated activity at the school.
-The school is responsible for determining the appropriate level of supervision depending on the circumstances.
+The school will remain responsible for determining the appropriate level of supervision depending on the circumstances.

-The headteacher will ensure the school's safeguarding requirements are set out in the contract with the contractor.
+The Headteacher will ensure the school's safeguarding requirements are set out in the contract with the contractor.

 Contractors who engage in regulated activity will be required to obtain an enhanced DBS certificate with barred list check.
-Any contractors who have the opportunity for regular contact with children, but who would not be in regulated activity, will be required to obtain an enhanced DBS check.
-In considering whether contact is regular, it is irrelevant whether the contractor works on a single site or across a number of sites.
+Any contractors who have the opportunity for regular contact with children, but who would not be in regulated activity, will be required to obtain an enhanced DBS check which does not include a barred list check.
+In considering whether contact is regular, it will be irrelevant whether the contractor works on a single site or across a number of sites.

-Where the contractor does not have opportunity for regular contact with pupils, the headteacher will decide whether a basic DBS disclosure is appropriate.
+Where the contractor does not have opportunity for regular contact with pupils, the Headteacher will decide whether a basic DBS disclosure is appropriate.